-Everything about Domaine l’Abbe Dine Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine l’Abbe Dine Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine l’Abbe Dine History, Overview

 Domaine l’Abbe Dine is a new domaine in the Southern Rhone Valley.
 They are located in Courthezon.
 While the vineyards have been owned by the same family for close to 140 years, 2012 marks the debut vintage for the wines of Domaine l’Abbe.

 The Reynaud family began planting vines in Chateauneuf du Pape in the 1880’s in the Les Berdines lieu dit.
 The name, l’Abbe Dine can be translated into “The Abbot’s Dinner”.

 With the 2012 vintage, Nathalie Reynaud brought in Philippe Cambie to consult on the wines and vineyard management.
 Prior to the 2012 vintage, the harvest of Domaine l’Abbe Dine was sold to another Chateauneuf du Pape producer and family friend as well as Cellier des Princess, the local cooperative.